 The only thing I don’t like about this episode is the fact that Carly keeps ripping on Yakima.
 I mean she picks on it worse than Sam picks on Freddie.
 I felt bad for people who live there.

 And I can understand why a young girl who has grown up in big-city Seattle would prefer to stay there, but I hate when people are contemptuous of small or rural towns.
 I amuse myself again, because I’ve lived in metropolitan areas my entire life, and I have this probably naïve and romanticized view of small towns that I’ve gotten from TV and movies, but I get just as offended on their behalf as someone who actually lives in a small town would.
-The city I live in is probably smaller than Yakima, technically, but we are part of the greater metropolitan area.

 I love seeing adult, responsible Spencer.
 It makes him seem older than Carly, but he’s so silly most of the time (read: every scene of every episode) that the clear statement here that he is, in fact, an adult, is welcome.
 I mean, we don’t want Carly to outgrow him!